 The Adjutant General of the Minnesota National Guard

 Maj.
-Gen. Jon Jensen took over as the 31st Adjutant General of the Minnesota National Guard on November 4, 2017.
+Gen. Shawn Manke was named the 32nd Adjutant General of the Minnesota National Guard.

 Our Soldiers, Airmen and civilian employees are our most important resources.
 We will train, coach and mentor for our future through four imperatives: first, we engage our diverse force through effective, leader-driven retention and recruiting; next, our team must be trained, ethical leaders and understand the many opportunities for professional and personal growth; third, our families will be supported by robust community-based services and program; and finally, our formations are trained and educated to accomplish global and local missions.